 I don’t know Japanese, can I read this book?

 Of course!
 This book is written in 99.9% English and any Japanese that is mentioned is always later followed by the English translation, so no worries there.
+However, it wouldn’t hurt to know at least a little Japanese.

 I’ve never played The Legend of Zelda, is this book for me?